Last Updated on November 17, 2023 by Chuck Wilson

 This means golf cart owners don’t have to spend extra money on additional paperwork when they buy or sell theirs.
-So why do so many people think golf carts need titles?
+So why do so many people wonder do golf carts have titles?

 It’s easy to be confused about this topic.
 In this article, I’ll explain why golf carts don’t require titles and how you can still track the ownership of your golf cart without one.

 While it’s true that golf carts do not need titles, street-legal LSVs do. if you intend to drive your cart on the street then there are certain rules and regulations that need to be followed.
 Street legal golf carts must adhere to state guidelines as they may vary depending on where you live, such as roads with a speed limit of 35 mph.

 For instance, state traffic laws may dictate the type of tires that your cart must have, speed limits, headlights and tail lights, mirrors, parking brakes, and in some cases, even seat belts.

 Therefore, depending on where you live and what streets you plan to ride your golf cart on, there may be a few extra steps that need to be taken when buying or selling street-legal golf carts – such as obtaining special permits or registering them with local authorities.

 How do golf carts and low-speed vehicles differ?